 Babies Older than 2 Months

 For children 2 months and older, you can use insect repellent that contains DEET, according to the CDC.
 When applying insect repellent to your child’s face, first spray into your hands and then place onto their face, remembering to avoid their eyes and mouth.
 Another great way to avoid mosquito bites is by having fans face your child while outside.
 With fly speeds of only 1 to 1.5 mph, mosquitoes can’t fly in strong winds.

 While indoors, place dried lavender into a cloth bag or small pillowcase in the baby’s room to avoid mosquitoes attacking the baby.
 Lavender has linalool as an active ingredient, which can be found in many mosquito repellants.
 In a study published in 2009 in the Journal of Vector Ecology, the scent of lavender was seen to repel 93% indoors and 58% outdoors.
 For even a better result, try spraying the dried lavender in the bag with another oil, such as tea tree, cinnamon, or citronella oil to enhance the deterrence of mosquitoes getting close.

 For best results, please reach out to the professionals to help protect your family from mosquitoes and their bites.
-Call Mosquito Squad today at (877) 332-2239 and enjoy the outdoors.
+Contact Mosquito Squad today or call (877) 332-2239 and enjoy the outdoors.